 The tax agency will register you in the Swedish Population Register and issue you a personal identity number (personnumer).

 Step 2: Obtain Your Income Tax Return Form

 An income tax return form will be sent to you in April if you are registered with the Swedish Tax Agency, and liable for income tax.
-If you have not received a form by the 15th of April, order a new form online here, or contact the Swedish Tax Agency on +46 (0) 771 567 567 or here.
+If you have not received a form by the 15th of April, order a new form online here(link is external), or contact the Swedish Tax Agency on +46 (0) 771 567 567 or here(link is external).

 Step 3: Complete Your Income Tax Return Form

 Complete your income tax return form, verify the pre-printed information, and make the necessary changes.
 This information can be submitted via the Swedish Tax Agency’s e-service (Inkomstdeklaration), via their app (Skattevert), by mail, by SMS, or by dialling 020-567 100.